tonym128/storytime/_posts/2023-08-16-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-16 03:12:41 +0200
+date: 2023-08-16 21:15:19 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play outside in the park.
-One day, she saw a lovely red bow on the ground.
-She picked it up and put it in her hair.
-It looked so pretty!
-As Lily was walking around the park, she saw a little boy crying.
-She went over to him and asked him what was wrong.
-He said he lost his favorite toy.
-Lily knew how sad it felt to lose something special, so she decided to help him look for it.
-They searched and searched, but they couldn't find the toy.
-Suddenly, Lily remembered the lovely bow in her hair.
-She took it out and waved it in the air.
-The little boy's eyes got big and he stopped crying.
-"That's my toy!" he exclaimed.
-They ran to where the toy was and found it.
-The little boy was so happy and grateful.
-Lily learned that helping others can make them happy and that sometimes, a little kindness can go a long way.
+She loved to draw and color pictures.
+One day, she drew a picture of a big yellow sun in the sky.
+Her mom came in and said, "Wow, Lily!
+That's such a beautiful picture.
+You are so talented!"
+Lily smiled and said, "Thank you, Mommy.
+I want to print it out and put it on my wall."
+Her mom said, "Sure, we can print it out and hang it up.
+First, we need to fold the paper in half."
+Lily helped her mom fold the paper and they printed it out with the printer.
+Then, they put it on the wall and it looked so pretty.
+Lily felt calm and happy looking at her picture every day.